Toscana Americana

 In the tradition of Sorolla, Sargent and Prendergast we will be painting the en plein air in Cortona, Italy.
 Simple scenes from everyday life are a long-standing tradition of the plein air painter.
 Picture yourself standing under the sun in Tuscany painting with a local model posed before a vineyard or within an olive grove.
 Other painting sessions will be in and around town where scenes of people going about their daily business abound.

 A day trip is planned for Florence and the Uffizi Gallery, with emphasis on viewing paintings with the figure in the landscape.
-Another day will be spent in Orvieto painting its residents and guests.
+Another day will be spent in Orvieto painting its

 *Beginning painters are welcome!
 More experienced artist are invited to work in the medium they feel most comfortable using.
 The instructor primarily works in acrylic but is also comfortable working in pastel, watercolor and acrylics.
 Students will learn to work quickly and get the gesture of a figure down on the canvas in order to go home with paintings that could be developed into larger, more finished pieces.